metauni/metauni.github.io/index.md

 ## What's On

 Subscribe to the [mailing list](https://tinyletter.com/adminmetauni) for notifications.
-If you want to see something *right now* check out the talking boards in [LC001](https://www.roblox.com/games/6461013759/metauni-LC001)or climb the knot in [The Rising Sea](https://www.roblox.com/games/6224932973/The-Rising-Sea).
+If you want to see something *right now* check out the talking boards in [LC001](https://www.roblox.com/games/6461013759/metauni-LC001) or climb the knot in [The Rising Sea](https://www.roblox.com/games/6224932973/The-Rising-Sea).

 **metauni Day:** Every Thursday from November 4th we will meet for half a day (times are AEDT).
 To join put yourself in the `General` voice channel in the TRS Discord, enter the [metauni Hub](https://www.roblox.com/games/6233302798/metauni-Hub) and click the "Join now" button on the What's On board.
 If this is your first time you might find the [instructions](https://metauni.org/posts/instructions/instructions) useful.